Bestsellers — Combined Print Fiction

 - Fifty shades of grey by E L James

-An inexperienced college student falls in love with a tortured man who has particular sexual tastes; the first book in a trilogy.
+An innocent college student falls in love with a tortured man with particular sexual tastes; the first of a trilogy.

 - The black box by Michael Connelly

 In a case that spans 20 years, the Los Angeles detective Harry Bosch links a recent crime to the killing of a photographer amid the 1992 race riots.